ipinzi/ThunderDOM/README.md

    background-color: indigo;
  }
 ```
-This CSS will style all 10 of the button's background color to "yellowgreen" via the component CSS and style just "button-1"'s background colour to "indigo".
+This CSS will style all 10 of the button's background color to "yellowgreen" via the component CSS and style just "button-1"'s background colour to "indigo" via the page CSS.
+You can also write inline CSS with ```iCss("button{ background-color: yellowgreen; }")``` or use a lib like Tailwind.

 ### Script Reference:
 ```js